nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application.

 Step 2.
-The user executes `search n/john st/offered t/swe` command to filter candidates having the name john, offered status and tagged as swe.
+The user executes `search t/intern` command to filter candidates whose status are offered.

 The following sequence diagram shows how the search operation works: